blackrock-3350/EE5907/README.md

 - libsvm-official == 3.32.0
 - torch == 2.1.0

-see:
+see: [pip_list]() for more information.

 ## Dataset

-We use CMU PIE dataset
+We use CMU PIE dataset, and add 10 self photos.
 In each jupyter notebook, datasets are